graphsense/graphsense.github.io/documentation.md

 **Q: Can I run the GraphSense Dashboard without setting up an Apache Spark / Cassandra cluster?**

 The GraphSense Dashboard is a Web-app running on the client-side (in your browser) only.
 It just needs a GraphSense REST API endpoint for retrieving data.
 You can operate your endpoint or reuse one provided by others.
-For playing around, you can also use or semi-public [GraphSense Demo](https://demo.graphsense.info).

 **Q: Can I run GraphSense in the cloud?**